KnowledgeCaptureAndDiscovery/DISK-UI/docs/advanced-user-guide/questions/extending-ontology.md

 ![Untitled](../../figures/admin-guide/Untitled%206.png)

 You did it.
-You can use your ontology on Disk!
-Please go to Using DISK documentation to learn how to use it
+You can use your ontology on [DISK](https://disk.isi.edu)!
+Please go to Using [DISK](https://disk.isi.edu) documentation to learn how to use it